Business meetings and events have been around since there was business—seems like forever.

 Get larger results from your meeting or event by morphing it into a hybrid event—the happy balance of an in-person and digital meeting.
 According to Digitell, 30% of people who watch a live stream of an event will attend the same event in person the following year.
 That’s a win for your event today—with more people hearing your message—and an investment in your event the next time around.

 Ready to start making your events an integral part of your company’s marketing mix?
-Find out how to drive impressive growth with our new ebook, “7 Ways to Make Your Event More Strategic.”
+Find out how to drive impressive growth with our ebook, 7 Ways to Make Your Event More Strategic.

 Jill has over 20 years of experience in event management, supplier relations and sales strategy.
 She stays ahead of industry trends and research to develop strategies and market plans for event solutions.
 She likes to turn everything in life into an experience, whether it involves food, red wine, activities with friends and family or a customer’s event.